About your pension transfer

 - We contact your existing provider for you (we'll tell you if you need to complete paperwork for us to do this).

-- Your existing provider makes the transfer and we send you confirmation when it's invested.
+- Your existing provider makes the transfer and we send you confirmation once we invest it.

 The process normally takes between two and four weeks.
-It can be a bit longer dependent upon the type of assets you're invested in, the timescales of your current provider and if you're required to complete paperwork.
+It can be a bit longer dependent upon the type of assets you're invested in, the timescales of your current provider and need to complete paperwork.

-Your pension will be transferred in cash.
-While your pension is not invested, you won't make any investment losses or gains.
+Your pension transfer will be in cash.
+While your pension isn't invested, you won't make any investment losses or gains.
 This may not work in your favour.